Hale Boggs: Later House elections

 Boggs was the youngest member of the Warren Commission, which, from 1963 to 1964, investigated the assassination of John F. Kennedy.
 Boggs has been reported to have differing positions regarding the Warren report.
 Based upon Office of the House Historian and Clerk of the House Office of Art and Archives, Politico reports that "Boggs dissented from the commission's majority report which supported the single bullet thesis — pointing to a lone assassin.
 Boggs said he "had strong doubts about it".
 But in a 1966 appearance on Face the Nation, Boggs defended the commission's findings and stated that he did not doubt that Lee Harvey Oswald killed Kennedy.
 He said that all the evidence indicated that Kennedy was shot from behind and that the argument that one bullet hit both Kennedy and Texas Governor John Connally was "very persuasive".
 Boggs took issue with the assertions of Warren Commission critics and stated that it was "human nature" that "many people would prefer to believe there was a conspiracy".
+Boggs' son, Thomas Hale Boggs Jr., later stated that his father had shown him dossiers compiled by the FBI on Warren Commission critics in order to discredit them.
 It is unknown why his position was stated in such opposite terms, but conspiracy theorists have pondered that difference as significant.
-In Oliver Stone's film JFK it is Sen. Russel Long who prompts Jim Garrison the District Attorney of Orleans Parish to reopen his investigation into Lee Harvey Oswalds activities in New Orleans during the summer of 1963, beginning with association with David W. Ferrie and Guy Bannister.
-According to author Joan Mellen in her book A Farewell to Justice, Jim Garrison told her it was actually Hale Boggs that prompted him to reopen his investigation into the assassination of the President.
+In Oliver Stone's film JFK, it is Sen. Russell Long who prompts Jim Garrison (the District Attorney of Orleans Parish) to reopen his investigation into Lee Harvey Oswald's activities in New Orleans during the summer of 1963 (beginning with Oswald's association with David W. Ferrie and Guy Bannister).
+According to author Joan Mellen in her book A Farewell to Justice, Jim Garrison told her it was actually Boggs that prompted him to reopen his investigation into the assassination of the President.

 In the 1979 novel "The Matarese Circle", author Robert Ludlum portrayed Boggs as having been killed to stop his probe into the assassination.

-He served as majority whip from 1962 to 1971 and as majority leader from January 1971 to his disappearance.
-As the whip, he ushered much of President Johnson's Great Society legislation through Congress.
+Boggs served as Majority Whip from 1962 to 1971 and as Majority Leader from January 1971 up until the time of his disappearance.
+As the Whip, he ushered much of President Johnson's Great Society legislation through Congress.
+In late 1966, Boggs was asked to help the AFL-NFL merger by having the merged league receive an exemption from antitrust-law sanctions.
+He helped get the merger attached to a bill that would get to a vote (as assisted by state senator Russell Long), which resulted in both a successful merger and a professional football team in Louisiana, which soon became known as the New Orleans Saints.